-Joe Lennon explains how your staff are the key component to achieving repeat custom.
+Joe Lennon explains why your staff are the key component to achieving repeat customers.

 Loyal, repeat customers are the most treasured asset any business can possess.
 Unfortunately many operators spend a great deal of their money and time trying constantly to attract new customers.
 In doing this they forget a key point, loyal customers don't need promotions, incentives or attractions.